swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 you will have created a new command `my_smallest` that will be available in any directory.

 Want to know how to make *color* your terminal?
+(The below works for Windows Git Bash, Mac, and *most* 'flavors' of Linux, but you can also search online for other color options pertaining to your computer's operating system and shell type.)

     alias ls='ls -G'

 # Startup Scripts

-Alas, none of those changes to variables or aliases will be there *when you logout and come back*.
+Alas, none of the changes to variables or aliases will be there *when you logout and come back*, as we described above.
 Thankfully, we can turn to a script to make that happen.
 The most common script is one that is already invoked every time you login (if it already exists).
 When using the bash shell it is called the `.bashrc` file.

 (On a Mac, it's called `.bash_profile`.
 Actually, the truth is a bit more complicated; see [this discussion](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html).)

-Go to your home directory and open the `.bashrc` file (on a Mac, use `.bash_profile`, which you'll have to create the first time):
+Go to your home directory and open the `.bashrc` file (on a Mac, use `.bash_profile`, which you'll have to create if it doesn't already exist):

     nano .bashrc

-At the end of this file, add the new variables and prompts that we defined above:
+At the end of this file, add any of the new variables and prompts that we defined above, if you WANT them on your computer.

     export DATADIR="$HOME/boot-camps/shell/data"
     export PS1="[\u@\h \w]\$ "
     alias my_smallest='wc * | sort -k 3 -n | head -n 1'
     alias ls='ls -G'

 After exiting the shell and then opening a new session, these variables should be available to you in the future.
 Many experienced users will gradually build up a long list of important variables and aliases for tasks they do frequently.

+You can *always* remove regain the defaults by just removing these lines from the same startup script (.bashrc; or .bash_profile for Mac), which is always in your home directory.

 * * * *